veerendra-nath/veerendra-nath/README.md

 - 👋 Hi, I’m @veerendra-nath
-- 👀 I’m interested in Peoplw who dare to change the view
+- 👀 I’m interested in People who dare to change the view
-- 🌱 I’m currently learning people
 - 💞️ I’m looking to collaborate on Energy Solutions
 - 📫 How to reach me ...